Wonderful (Everclear song)

 "Wonderful" is a song by American rock band Everclear, released as the first single from their fourth studio album, Songs from an American Movie Vol. One: Learning How to Smile (2000), on May 22, 2000.
 The song reached number 11 on the US Billboard Hot 100, becoming the band's only top-40 hit on the Hot 100.
 Outside the United States, "Wonderful" reached number 12 in Iceland, number 13 in Canada, number 21 in New Zealand, number 36 in the United Kingdom, and number 38 in Australia.
 In Canada, the single topped the RPM Top 30 Rock Report.

 Meaning

-The song tells the story of a divorce as perceived by a child.
+The song "Wonderful" tells the story of a divorce as perceived by a child.
 Each verse of the song corresponds to a different stage of the divorce.
 The first verse describes the child hearing their parents fight as they try to block it out, remembering what it was like before their parents began to fight.
 The second verse describes the child going to school and pretending to their friends that everything is all right at home, despite what is heard in the first verse.
 The bridge describes the child lashing out at their parents, not wanting to comprehend that their parents have begun to grow apart and date other people.

-In an October 2003 interview with Songfacts, Alexakis said about "Wonderful":
+In an October 2003 interview with Songfacts, Art Alexakis said about "Wonderful":